- Built-in tools: Provided by Qoder CLI, such as reading files, searching, executing commands, and invoking subagents.

 After you put the server in options.mcpServers, the CLI discovers its tools and calls back into your handler through the SDK when the model needs them.

-For example, if the server name is orders and the tool name is lookup_order, the full name is mcp__orders__lookup_order.
+orders and the tool name is lookup_order, the full name is mcp__orders__lookup_order.
 Use this full name in allowedTools, disallowedTools, canUseTool, hook matchers, and subagent tools configuration.

 When the model calls tools, the SDK provides multiple permission layers.
-You can decide:
+You can decide:- Which tools are provided to the current session.

 - Which tools are allowed by default.